Rebuilding the Gate: A Call to Restore Order in the Church

 While the divorce rate within the church looks slightly better than outside it, we must admit something uncomfortable: gay marriage would be a non‑starter rather than a wedge issue if the church were truly holding the line.
 We’ve surrendered so much ground.

-That experience made something painfully clear: when the gatekeepers themselves have abandoned the gate, they will always choose leaders who affirm their collapse rather than call them to repentance.
+That experience made something painfully clear: when the gatekeepers themselves have abandoned the gate, they will seek leaders who affirm their collapse rather than call them to repentance.
 And once the gate is gone, the courtyard walls collapse too, spilling out into the world.

 The New Nehemiahs